-With most of us making a beeline for the island’s glistening coastline come summer, there’s certainly something rather special about kicking back on a sunbed and just listing to the waves lap against the shore.
+With most of us planning to make a beeline for the island’s glistening coastline as lockdown measures ease, there’s certainly something rather special about kicking back on a sunbed and just listing to the waves lap against the shore.
 But when you start to get itchy feet, don’t forget that there’s a whole underwater world waiting to be explored!

 With coral reefs to ogle at, there’s also all sorts of fish to spot, from small wrasse and groupers to Poseidon’s meadows, starfish and sea urchins hiding in the reefs.
 And if you’re exploring the more isolated west coast, you may be lucky enough to spot a green and loggerhead turtle in midsummer as they arrive on the island to lay their eggs in peace.
 All you need is a good fitting mask, a snorkel, and underwater fins if you so wish.